limuir/goby3-course/lectures/day2-comms/day2-comms_notes.md

 #### Dynamic Buffer

 The Goby3 dynamic buffer is a priority queue that blends both a base priority value (like a standard priority queue) with a time-sensitive value (based on a deadline time-to-live).
-Each type within the dynamic buffer can be assigned a different base priority value (`value_base`) and time-to-live (`ttl`), and when the modem driver (typically in concert with the MAC) requests data, the highest priority messages are queued.
+Each type within the dynamic buffer can be assigned a different base priority value (`value_base`) and time-to-live (`ttl`), and when the modem driver (typically in concert with the MAC) requests data, the highest priority messages are sent.

 Assume we have three message types (1, 2, 3):